2LV/Tradingview-Indicators/README.md

 4. Display Text/Display High/Low: Whether to or not to display the tops and bottoms of a zone as text (ie. Top: 4000.00 Bottom: 3900.00)

 ### How to trade

-1. Look for a volume spike in a zone
-2. A trend change out of the zone (trendline break, ChoCh, etc)
+1. First, make sure you are trading an institutionally traded instruments.
+Second, look for an exaggerated volume spike in suppy or demand.
+This is the first indication of a potential reversal, also known as volume confirmation.
+After a confirmation appears, we need to make sure that it is enough to cause a reversal in the trend by waiting for a trend change confirmation.
+There are multiple ways to confirm a trend change: ChoCH, trendline break, BOS, etc.

 ![image](https://github.com/2LV/Tradingview-Indicators/assets/70970973/3b0c8719-e79e-4677-999f-8f4400868a15)

 ## [Reversal Pivot Points](https://github.com/8pz/tradingview-indicators/blob/main/scripts/Reversal%20Pivot%20Points)
 This indicator aims to identify price levels where price action has quickly reversed from.
 These "pivots" establish major levels where major liquidity is located.
-Unlike standard support and resistance levels, when price breaks below or above a pivot, these pivots disappear from the chart.
-Comes with various customization features built to fit all.
+Unlike traditional support and resistance levels, when price breaks below or above a pivot, these pivots disappear from the chart.
 Add it to your chart [here](https://www.tradingview.com/script/OGeG7pyt-Reversal-Pivot-Points/)

 ### Features

 1. Pivot Timeframe: Identify and plot pivots from one specific timeframe and see it from all lower timeframes
 2. Pivot left/right bar limit: A feature aimed at preventing false pivots identification
 3. Remove On Close (ROC): Feature to only remove pivots once price close under it